jado4810/privcert/README.md

 $ sudo privcert make «user» [«cn»] [«email»]
 ```

-Import cert generated at `/etc/privcert/users/«user».pfx` into the environment of the user.
+Import a cert file generated at `/etc/privcert/users/«user».pfx` into the environment of the user, and it could be access to the site.

 ### Show all user certs